Attention-Deficit/Hyperactivity Disorder, Children

 - Making careless mistakes, overlooking details

-- Difficulty remaining focused on tasks, conversations
+- Difficulty remaining focused on tasks or conversations

 - Being easily distractible